Romanian Treasure: The confiscation of the treasure

 The Russian revolutionaries quickly gained control of the capital sparked by the economic crisis facing Russia during World War I, as well as the provocations of German agents.
 On March 15th, 1917, Tsar Nicholas II abdicated in favor of his brother Michael, who, however, refused the investiture.
 Power was then taken over by a provisional government, led until July 20th by Prince Lvov, and thereafter by Kerensky.
-On April 17th, Vladimir Ilyich Lenin returned from Switzerland, transported in a sealed train car; ultimately, on November 7th, Lenin seized power, forcibly removing the provisional government.
+On April 17th, Vladimir Lenin returned from Switzerland, transported in a sealed train car; ultimately, on November 7th, Lenin seized power, forcibly removing the provisional government.

 The unrest spread to Moscow as well; the Cossack guard tasked with guarding the Romanian treasure sided with the revolution.
 To ensure the safety of the Romanian valuables stored at the Kremlin, 20 rural gendarmes dressed in civilian clothes were sent, departing from Iași on November 15th, 1917.
 However, in the absence of permission from the Bolshevik authorities, they were unable to fulfill their mission.
 Meanwhile, efforts were being made to transfer the treasure to the United States.
 However, the Allies could not guarantee the safety of the transport; this was not surprising, given that the treasure would have to traverse the entire Siberian region during a period of great social disorder.

-In the meantime, the situation was also becoming complicated in Moldova, where the government had taken refuge.
-The Russian army on Romanian territory was undergoing Bolshevikization, and its commander, General Shcherbachev, no longer had control over it.
+In the meantime, the situation was also becoming complicated in Western Moldavia, where the government had taken refuge.
+The Russian army on Romanian territory was undergoing Bolshevikization, and its commander, General Dmitry Shcherbachev, no longer had control over it.
 Near Iași, at Socola, a genuine Bolshevik headquarters had been established with the objective of removing King Ferdinand I, instituting a Soviet regime in Romania, and assassinating Shcherbachev.
 An assassination attempt was organized against him on December 21st; failing in its attempt, the Russian commander requested the support of the Romanian army to destroy the Bolshevik center at Socola.
 After much deliberation, the Council of Ministers approved the request, disarming the Russian soldiers and sending them across the Prut River.
 However, this action placed Romania in open conflict with the Bolshevik power established in Petrograd, which, in violation of diplomatic rules, arrested Constantin Diamandi, Romania's minister to Petrograd, and held him in detention for three days.